actionml/harness/README.md

  - **queries**: queries are made to engines to return information based on their models. since they are completely Template specific their format, validation, and results are described in the Template documentation.
  - **commands**: pre-defined commands that perform workflow or administrative tasks.
 These may be synchronous, returning results with the HTTP response or asynchronous, where they must be polled for status.
 An example of this is when a command may take long to complete.

+For the full Harness REST API and response codes, see the [Harness REST Specification](rest_spec.md)

 ## Input and Query

 See the Java SDK for more specifics.
 There are 2 primary APIs in the SDK for sending Engine events and making queries.
+The SDK handles TLS and Authentication, and Authorization based on OAuth2 bearer tokens so it is recommended to use an SDK but since we follow standard OAuth2 one can create their own requests and SDK.

+Disregarding the optional TLS and Auth, simple input and queries look like this:

     POST /engines/<engine-id>/events
         Request Body: JSON for PIO-like event